Kamaunjoro/Kamaunjoro/README.md

 - 👋 Hi, I’m @Kamau Anthony
 - 👀 I’m interested in Front-end web development.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently in the ALX sioftware engineering programme.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me BagwellTeks@gmail.com